0x384c0/CoinStatsApplication/README.md

 # CoinStats App
-A sample android app that shows 20 most popular crypto currencies and able to search by keywords al local database
+A sample android app that shows popular crypto currencies and able to search by keywords within local database

 ### Build Requrements
 - Android Studio 4.2.2

 ### Limitations
 - public [CoinStats api](https://documenter.getpostman.com/view/5734027/RzZ6Hzr3) does not support search by keywords, only [private api](https://api.coin-stats.com/v4/coins?&limit=5&keyword=doge) does, but it is obfuscated
-- so in this app it possible to search within cached data only (20 most popular crypto currencies)
+- so in this app it possible to search within cached data only

 ### Implemented by Clean Architecture
 The following diagram shows the structure of this project with 3 layers: